Al-Shabab claims attack on UAE military in Somalia

 The group claimed the attack as it considers the UAE an ‘enemy’ for backing the Somali government.

-Three Emirati troops and a Bahraini military officer have been killed in an attack in Somalia.
+At least five people, including four Emirati troops and a Bahraini military officer, have been killed in an attack in Somalia.

 Al-Qaeda-linked armed group Al-Shabab has claimed responsibility for the attack on a training mission at a military base in the Somali capital, Mogadishu, the United Arab Emirates (UAE) authorities said on Sunday.